-This document provides an overview of the steps in the search process once your department or program has been provisionally authorized to conduct a search.
+This document provides an overview of the steps in the search process for tenured/tenure-track faculty once your department or program has been provisionally authorized to conduct a search.
 See below a list of key resources that support faculty searches in KSAS.
-For faculty hiring through the Bloomberg Distinguished Professors and Fannie-Gaston Johansson programs, department chairs should reach out directly to their Vice Dean for Faculty.